-- 1. General Account providing a stable rate of return for deposits that become part of the general asset pool of Aetna Life Insurance. - Discretionary pension assets comprising employer and employee deposits under the management of Wellington Management Company LLP.
+- 1. General Account providing a stable rate of return for deposits that become part of the general asset pool of Aetna Life Insurance. - 2.
+Discretionary pension assets comprising employer and employee deposits under the management of Wellington Management Company LLP.
 Written guidelines for this account are adopted by the Personnel, Pension and Insurance Committee and confirmed by the District Board.

 Participation in the plan is immediate upon employment for anyone below the normal retirement age of 65.
 Employees are required to contribute 5% of their annual covered salary.
 The District is required to contribute an actuarially determined amount to the pension plan.
 Currently, the District's contribution is 19.5% of annual covered payroll.
-The District's recommended contribution for 2011 was \$15,050,472 and for 2012 is \$5,347,556.
-This recommended contribution was comprised as follows:
+The District's recommended contributions for 2011 and 2012 were \$15,050,472 and \$5,347,556, respectively.